-We get a lot of questions into our Facebook community, TheLawTog® – the legal resource for photographers, and email contact form about LLC’s.
-We wanted to pull together all of the information we’ve got to help you get started with your knowledge on LLC formation.
+We get a lot of questions into our Facebook community, TheLawTog® – the go-to legal resource for photographers, and email contact form about LLCs.
+We've pulled together all the information we’ve got to help you get started with your knowledge about LLC formation.

 You’ve got mad skills with your camera and you’re ready to start your own photography business.

 How hard can it be?
 Just start charging a fee for pictures right?
 Not so fast.

 The formation of a business has liability and tax consequences that continue for years to come.
 It pays to be thoughtful about your business structure from the outset to prevent unnecessary cost and headaches.
 While the specifics will vary from state to state, there are some generalities that you can consider.
 Read more here.

 Running a photography business can be overwhelming, scary, and down-right frustrating sometimes.

 The goal here, at TheLawTog, is to help you protect yourself so you don’t have to be sucked into frightening and resource-sucking issues.

 One of the biggest ways you can protect your photography business, and yourself personally, is through the formation of your business.
 Becoming a Limited Liability Company (LLC) is a perfect business structure for small to medium sized photography businesses to choose in order to gain liability protection and demonstrate professionalism to clients.
 Read more here.

 Many times people start out in the creative field part time or with great uncertainty as to whether they are going to “make it” in business.
 For these reasons, many of you may be sitting on a dangerous risk pile of sole proprietorship (SP) formation.